Growing lavender from seed can be difficult, especially for new gardeners. But once you learn how, you will have better success!

 In general, there are three main types of lavender seeds you can grow: English, Spanish, or French.
 But these days, there are also some great hybrids to choose from.

 A few of my favorites are Hidcote dwarf, Munstead, and Provence blue.
-Don’t worry, the instructions below will work no matter which type you choose.
+The sowing instructions below will work no matter which type you choose.

 Related Post: How To Collect Lavender Seeds From Your Garden